laurenchen0631/English-Learning/category/common_phrase.md

 	- I will be anything but quiet on Saturday night.
 	- The media once portrayed the governor as anything but ineffective; they now, however, make her out to be the epitome of fecklessness.

-## Compare
+## Compare/Difference
 - as opposed to 而不是 == not something else, used to compare two things.
 	- We ate in the restaurants, as opposed to the bistro.
-	- The challenge of interpreting fictional works written under politically repressive regimes lies in distinguishing what is organic to an author`s beliefs, as opposed to what is imposed by political coercion.
+	- The challenge of interpreting fictional works written under politically repressive regimes lies in distinguishing what is organic to an author's beliefs, as opposed to what is imposed by political coercion.
++ (be) at odds 與…意見不一致/與…相矛盾 == to disagree  == disagree with == quarrel with
+	- They're at odds over the funding of the project.
+	- Her version of events was at odds with the police report.
+	- He was at odds with this Prime Minister.
+	- But Mendelssohn's enduring popularity has often been at odds - sometimes quite sharply - with his critical standing.

+## Denial

 ## Relation
 + as to 關於/至於(轉變話題)